The United Nations Office for Outer Space Affairs and the Faculty of Maritime Studies of the University of Rijeka

-United Nations/Croatia Workshop on the Applications of Global Navigation Satellite Systems
+International Committee on Global Navigation Satellite Systems (ICG)

 A five-day workshop on global navigation satellite systems (GNSS) technology and its applications in Baška, Croatia, from 21 to 25 April 2013 is being organized by the United Nations Office for Outer Space Affairs (OOSA) in cooperation with the Faculty of Maritime Studies of the University of Rijeka as part of the activities of the United Nations Programme on Space Applications, for the benefit of the countries in Europe.
 The Workshop will be hosted by the Faculty of Maritime Studies of the University of Rijeka.

 Workshop participants will discuss how GNSS-enabling technology can strengthen a network of national reference stations and promote the interoperability of navigation, positioning and timing systems in the region.
 An overview of a wide range of GNSS applications existing today and prospects for the future will have to be given to developments aiming to the following: